home-assistant/companion.home-assistant/docs/troubleshooting/networking.md

 - Copy client certificate key in internal memory -> `Android/data/io.homeassistant.companion.android/files` and rename it to `tls_client.key`
 - Kill then relaunch Home Assistant app and configure it as usual

 Destination path could be slightly different if you use different app flavours, like minimal app.
+After successful key import, tls_client.cer and tls_client.key will be automatically deleted.
 App load key files on startup, that's why we need to kill it after placing key files.